 It is inevitable that some medical schools will change the survey questions to best fit their local culture.
 If you plan to substitute questions, my guess is that you are trying to tweak the survey to get at elements of humanism you feel are most important for your institution.
 If you plan to rank students according to individual factors, I recommend performing factor analysis to ensure that new questions have the characteristics you desire (and we would be happy to help you with that if you cannot do it yourself).
 Based on our experience and results, I predict that most substitute questions that ask about behavioral characteristics related to caring, altruism, and empathy will be weighted towards Factor 2 when subjected to factor analysis.
 Adding different questions will likely have less impact on the survey results than substituting questions.
 If you plan to sum all of the nominations into a single peer nomination ranking, ignoring the individual factors, changing the questions may have little effect.

-Several medical schools currently use this survey, or variations of it, as a selection tool for their chapters of the Gold Humanism Honor Society (e.g. see description of 2003 AAMC workshop presentation).
+Several medical schools currently use this survey, or variations of it, as a selection tool for their chapters of the Gold Humanism Honor Society.
 Please feel free to use this survey at your institution.
 Reference to our work (when published) would be appreciated.
-If you have any other questions about how best to administer the survey or interpret the data, please contact Dr. McCormack at (352) 273-9042 or by e-mail at email@example.com.
+If you have any other questions about how best to administer the survey or interpret the data, please contact Dr. McCormack at (352) 273-9042 or by e-mail at firstname.lastname@example.org.